joeledwards/node-cassandra-migration/README.md

 The `cassandra` section should comply with the the configuration supported by the cassandra-driver module.
 All other sections provide directives to the tool itself.

+The keyspace is required, and must be created outside of the migrations.
+The `schema_version` table will be created within this keyspace.

 Example config: